Website Management: Writing Content for SEO

 webprohelp.com

 Everyone knows someone who knows how to turn a nice phrase.
 Beware of turning your web content over to someone who doesn’t have relevant experience or the discipline to research your industry.
 I had a friend who owned a construction business who hired a “professional writer” to write content for his website, but that content never came.
 His “professional” was a lady who spent 10 years writing (and publishing) articles about toddler issues.
 The writer was just out of her comfort zone so the content never came, the customer got frustrated and the website never launched.
 A good lesson for everyone.
 Get qualified professionals who know how to incorporate valid, searchable keywords with relevant content.
-Remember, no one is searching keywords like, “Pretty Flash Image,” or “proud to serve the good people of our community” to find you.
+Remember, no one is searching for keywords like, “Pretty Flash Image,” or “proud to serve the good people of our community” to find you.

 Good, effective web content